gbif/hp-bison/_posts/2024-11-15-Thanksgiving.md

 preTitle: Nov 15, 2024
 ---

 _Note: Typically, we use these blog posts to highlight the biodiversity evidence served through GBIF.
 For example, the wild turkey, Meleagris gallopavo, has over [two million occurrences on GBIF](https://www.gbif.org/species/9606290), and these records have helped us understand its natural history and biogeography [(Corona-M, 2020)](https://doi.org/10.1016/j.quaint.2020.03.053).
-Instead, we present a different aspect of biodiversity data that is equally important._
+Below, we present a different aspect of biodiversity data that is equally important._

 #### What is Thanksgiving?